-- Compliance with legislation, regulations, the prudent person tests of the Trustee Act and best practice guidelines; - · The preservation of the amount invested; - To ensure there are sufficient liquid funds to meet all reasonably anticipated cash flow requirements; and - To generate income from the investment that exceeds the performance benchmarks set in this document.
+- Compliance with legislation, regulations, the prudent person tests of the Trustee Act and best practice guidelines; - The preservation of the amount invested; - To ensure adequate liquidity to meet all reasonably anticipated cash flow requirements; and - To generate income from investments that exceeds nominated performance.

-Council's Investment Strategy will be implemented in conjunction with the Investment Policy and will outline:
+Council's Strategy will be implemented on an on-going basis, in conjunction with the Policy and will outline:

-- Councils current cash flow expectations and the implications for deviations from a long-term liquidity profile; - Diversification the allocation of investment type, credit quality, counterparty exposure and term to maturity profile; - Market conditions and the appropriate responses particularly relative positioning within the limits outlined in this Policy; - Relative return outlook, risk-reward considerations, assessment of the market cycle and hence constraints on risk; and - Appropriateness of overall investment types for Council's portfolio.
+- Councils current cash flow expectations and the implications for deviations from a long-term liquidity profile; - Diversification in relation to the allocation of investment type, credit quality, counterparty exposure and term to maturity profile; - Market conditions and the appropriate responses particularly relative positioning within the limits outlined in this Policy; - Relative return outlook, risk-reward considerations, assessment of the market cycle and hence constraints on risk; and - Appropriateness of overall investment types for Council's portfolio.